jemmia-diamond/fn/README.md

 pnpm run dev
 ```

-ORM with Prisma:
+ORM and migration with Prisma:

-- Sync your local database with
+- Sync your local/dev database with
 ```bash
 pnpx prisma migrate deploy
 ```